MeesuMaes/Guinevere-UI-Extension/README.md

 2. Paste in the following **link** into the text field and click Save: `https://github.com/Bronya-Rand/Guinevere-UI-Extension`.
 3. Refresh the SillyTavern page.
 4. Click on _Extensions_ again and click down on the `Guinevere (UI Theme Extension)` dropdown and toggle _Enable Guinevere_.
-5. Install a *Guinevere* theme to your SillyTavern data folder (`data/default-user/extensions/Guinevere-UI-Extension/themes`) or use the included Google Messages theme!
+5. Install a *Guinevere* theme to your SillyTavern data folder (`data/default-user/extensions/Guinevere-UI-Extension/themes`) or use the included Google Messages theme (google-messages)!
     > Make sure all the theme files are in a folder.
 6. Click the check-box to save the theme.
 7. Click the Apply Theme box.